 I didn’t hear the phrase “hunky dory” until the 1970s, when I discovered the David Bowie album of that name.
 For a while I may have assumed that Bowie had invented the expression – but later I started hearing it in everyday conversation.
 When things were said to be hunky dory in the office where I worked, I realised that it meant all was well; everything was in order and people were happy.
 And it’s such a nice, positive phrasal adjective that it has been used to name everything from restaurants and nightclubs to holiday resorts.

 The phrase “hunky dory” isn’t mentioned in any of the songs on the Bowie album.
-It had come up in a conversation between the singer and his song publisher, Bob Grace of Chrysalis Music, who knew a pub landlord who was ex-RAF and who still used a lot of amusing Forces-style banter, including “hunky dory”, and Bowie had gratefully snatched those words for the title.
+It has been claimed that he first heard it used by a Scottish musician called Alan Mair in the late 1960s.
+Another story suggests that it came up in a conversation between Bowie and his song publisher, Bob Grace of Chrysalis Music, who knew a pub landlord who was ex-RAF and who still used a lot of amusing Forces-style banter, including “hunky dory”.
 (There’s no truth in the tale, sadly, that the same publican told a story about a shot-down Messerschmitt “going ziggy stardust all the way down into the bloody briny”.)

 I imagined that it had originated as military-speak or Cockney rhyming slang